Reviews You Can Rely On

 Analysis and Test Results

 Whether car camping, backpacking, or paddling into the wilderness, we lugged pillows worldwide, took meticulous notes, and compared the products side-by-side.
-Then we scored each model in five core metrics: comfort, support, ease of use, weight, and packed size.
-After compiling their individual metric scores, we gave each pillow an overall score on a scale from 1 to 100.
-This score lets us rank the pillows and assess their overall performance.
+Then we evaluated each model in five core tests: comfort, support, ease of use, weight, and packed size.
+After compiling their individual scores, we gave each pillow an overall score on a scale from 1 to 100.
 It's important to note that, while many of the scores are only separated by just a few points, each pillow excels in different ways.
-For example, an inflatable pillow and a compressible pillow may have similar total scores; however, the inflatable has lower scores for comfort yet may excel for weight and packed size.
+For example, an inflatable pillow and a compressible pillow may have similar total scores; however, the inflatable has lower scores for comfort, yet may excel for weight and packed size.
 Likewise, a compressible pillow may have top scores for comfort but far lower scores for weight and packed size.
-In the end, it's important to consider each product's total score and their scores in each performance area to find the exact pillow that will work best for you and your camping needs.
+In the end, it's important to consider each product's total score and its scores in each test to find the exact pillow that will work best for you and your camping needs.

 What's the Best Value?